bvreddy/cs/readme.txt

 [Documentation, Demo, Examples](https://holithemes.com/wp-css-shapes/)

+Happy to say that, This is the first WordPress plugin released in public, based on CSS Shapes

 = note =
 This plugin is build based on CSS Shapes
 It a new css feature.
 Currently 80% of the usage browsers [supports](https://caniuse.com/#feat=css-shapes) this feature.